Solution to the puzzle Tracks.

 return message

-First, this function determines the number of rows and columns in the field.
-To extract a message it examines the rows of the field in reverse order.
+First, this function determines the number of rows and columns in the grid.
+To extract a message it examines the rows of the grid in reverse order.
 If a cell in a given row is part of the path and contains a digit greater than zero, then that digit is added to the message.
 Otherwise the '-' character is added to the message.
-After examining each row of the field the function adds a newline character to the message.
+After examining each row of the grid the function adds a newline character to the message.

 Now all that remains is to add commands to our program to find the path, extract the message and print it.